Can you summarize a sunrise,

 Trying to find a balance between being fed up entirely with humanity to the point where I don't want to deal with anyone ever again, and wanting to help every single person and the world at large.

-Going to the gym daily to achieve a conditioning level adequate to defend myself against a flock of 100 crazed birds.
+Going to the gym daily off-and-on for about half the months out of the year to maintain a conditioning level adequate to defend myself against a flock of 100 crazed birds.
 Currently I can handle ducks and am working toward geese.
-The eventual goal is emus or ostriches... maybe even cassowaries.
+The eventual goal is emus or ostriches... maybe even cassowaries if I can manage a SOLID year of daily gymming.
+The search for a gym partner is ongoing.

 Jamming a compiled yet partial list of interests into a space that is perhaps inappropriate: